 Habitat Destruction and Deforestation

 One of the biggest threats to biodiversity in Madagascar is habitat destruction, primarily driven by deforestation for agriculture, logging, and mining.
 The loss of crucial habitats puts many endemic species at risk of extinction.
+It is estimated that Madagascar has lost over 90% of its original forest cover due to unsustainable land use practices, resulting in fragmented habitats that hinder wildlife movement and survival.

 Invasive Species and Climate Change

 Invasive species pose a significant threat to Madagascar’s native flora and fauna by outcompeting endemic species and disrupting fragile ecosystems.
-Additionally, the effects of climate change, such as changing weather patterns and rising temperatures, further exacerbate the challenges faced by the island’s biodiversity.
+Species such as the black rat and various plant species have been introduced, often leading to the decline of native populations.

 Conservation Efforts and Success Stories